Shriniwas410/Highest-profit/README.md

 ![image](https://user-images.githubusercontent.com/82992833/166965220-5fb991a6-4b33-4fc9-acd7-a5696b69e4f2.png)

 8. Additionally, sorted the sorted and cleaned data output in “data_sorted.json” file.

+# Changes:
+The 'Profit' column after extracting was a data type of object and had to be converted to float to get the correct sorted output.
+The code describes the changes mendtioned with description.

 # Additional-note
 We could solve this challenge using SQL as well.
 But as the data was small and could fit into the memory using pandas in python and using SQL has no performance difference.
 If the data would be large, using SQL primarily in BigQuery would be faster and easier.